gtif-cerulean/cif-stories/cif-usecase-cif-project-dashboard.md

 The CIF Dashboard brings together multiple tools, new and well-established, into one cloud-based platform.

 Traditional tools for navigating in the Arctic:

-**[Note: Should be numbered list, with a 3-item sub-list under item 2.]**
 1. Satellite-based radar images (SAR images)
 2. Human-made ice charts:
     1. Concentration of sea ice (indicating the fraction of ocean surface covered by ice),
     2. Stage of sea ice development (ice age ranging from new to multi-year old ice), and
     3. Floe size (size of individual ice floes, e.g., pancake, brash, medium floe)
-6. The POLARIS risk score, which combines ice chart data with a ship’s ice class rating to generate navigational risk scores across a region of interest.
+3. The POLARIS risk score, which combines ice chart data with a ship’s ice class rating to generate navigational risk scores across a region of interest.

 New tools available in the CIF Dashboard include **ship route optimization in ice**, developed by the National Research Council of Canada, and **AI-derived ice charts**, doing the work of analyzing satellite radar images, developed by the Danish Meteorological Institute, as well as other tools such as **structural icing** (the accumulation of ice on marine infrastructure) and **ice dynamics and deformation** (analyzing how the ice is moving, including the creation of pressurized ice), developed by C-CORE, are all available within the [CIF Dashboard](https://cif.eox.at/).